pspete/psPAS/docs/collections/_commands/Get-PASSafe.md

 - Minimum required version for default operation using Gen2 API is 12.0.
 - Minimum required version for operation using Gen2-byName ParameterSet is 12.2.
 - For PAS versions earlier than 12.0, the Gen1 API parameters must be used.
-- Gen1 API parameters are depreciated for versions higher than 12.3.
+- Gen1 API parameters are deprecated for versions higher than 12.3.

 ## EXAMPLES